Halesowen Abbey: Halesowen

 After reviewing all the documentation relating to the abbey's relationship with Halesowen church, starting with Peter de Roches' original grant, Adam Orleton, Bishop of Worcester, issued an inspeximus and confirmation on 4 January 1331.
-While the diocese of Worcester had no authority over the abbey itself, Halesowen church preceded the abbey and was subject to the diocese like any other parish church within it.
-A letter of 1313 from John de Wyke, Prior of the chapter at Worcester Cathedral, to the abbot of Halesowen relates that the prior has recently visited the appropriated parish church and requests that the customary procuration be paid within three days and also that the abbot also send the cope in which he received a benediction at the cathedral.
+While the diocese of Worcester had no authority over the abbey itself, Halesowen church preceded the abbey.
+It was subject to the diocese like any other parish church within it.
+A letter of 1313 from John de Wyke, Prior of the chapter at Worcester Cathedral, to the abbot of Halesowen relates that the prior has recently visited the appropriated parish church; it requests that the customary procuration be paid within three days and also that the abbot also send the cope in which he received a benediction at the cathedral.
 A reference in the Worcester annals relating to 1232 makes clear that a payment of 20 shillings and the gift of the cope were expected from the newly elected abbot, who was presumably blessed in his capacity of patron of Halesowen parish church.
 The prior had requested his perquisites for eight years without success, as Walter de la Flagge had been abbot since 1305, so it is not surprising that he ended his letter with the implied threat that he wished to avoid discord and litigation.

 Frankley church was dependent chapel of Halesowen church, although the advowson was contested by the monks of Dudley Priory until 1297, when they quitclaimed it to Halesowen after an unsuccessful legal challenge.
-In 1236 Ralph, its chaplain, confessed before a meeting of the convent and the Archdeacon of Kidderminster that had breached one of the central rights of the mother church, its monopoly of burials in the parish.
+In 1236, Ralph, its chaplain, confessed before a meeting of the convent and the Archdeacon of Kidderminster that he had breached one of the central rights of the mother church, its monopoly of burials in the parish.
 He promised that it would not be repeated and passed on the offerings made at the burial to the cellarer of the abbey.